-- 1.1 This policy should be read in conjunction with other relevant college policies to which it refers e.g. Safeguarding and Child Protection, ICT Acceptable Use, Anti-bullying, Staff Handbook, Prevent, PSE and RSE (Personal, Social Education and Relationships and Sexuality Education), Conducting a Search and Use of Physical Intervention, and the Behaviour, Rewards and Sanctions Policy. - 1.2 In drafting the policy, the College has responded to guidance provided by the Welsh Assembly and national Government. - Keeping Learners Safe, Welsh Assembly Government - Enhancing digital resilience in education: An action plan to protect children and young people online (2020) - Keeping Safe Online area on HWB (Including 'In the Know') - Live streaming and video-conferencing: safeguarding principles and practice HWB - Recommended web filtering standards for schools in Wales - Sharing.
-Nudes and semi-nudes: Responding to incidents and safeguarding children and young people - Advice for schools on preparing for and responding to viral online harmful challenges and hoaxes - Respecting Others: Cyberbullying September 2011 (Guidance document no: 057/2011) - Sexting: Responding to incidents and safeguarding learners: Guidance for educational settings in Wales UKCCIS - The online safety: Five key questions for governing bodies to help challenge their schools and colleges to effectively safeguard their learners - All Wales Practice Guide on Safeguarding children from online abuse - 1.3 Cardiff Sixth Form College recognises the benefits and opportunities which new technologies offer to teaching and learning.
-We provide internet access to all students and staff and encourage the use of technologies in order to enhance skills, promote achievement and enable lifelong learning.
+- 1.1 This E-safety Policy should be read in conjunction with other relevant College policies to which it refers e.g. Safeguarding and Child Protection Policy, ICT Acceptable Use Policy, Anti-bullying Policy, child on child Abuse Policy, Staff Handbook, the Prevent Policy, PSE and RSE Policies, the Conducting a Search and Use of Physical Force Policy Healthy Body and the College Good Behaviour and Sanctions Policy. - 1.2 In drafting the policy, the College have responded to guidance; - Enhancing digital resilience in education: An action plan to protect children and young people online (2020) - Teaching on-line safety in schools, 2019 - Keeping Children Safe in Education 2022 - Sharing.
+Nudes and semi-nudes: Responding to incidents and safeguarding children and young people - E-Safety for Schools.
+NSPCC, updated March 2022 - The online safety: Five key questions for governing bodies to help challenge their schools and colleges to effectively safeguard their learners - 1.3 Cardiff Sixth Form College, Cambridge recognises the benefits and opportunities which new technologies offer to teaching and learning.
+We provide internet access to all pupils and staff and encourage the use of technologies in order to enhance skills, promote achievement and enable lifelong learning.
 However, the accessibility and global nature of the internet and different technologies available mean that we are also aware of potential risks and challenges associated with such use. - 1.4 Our approach is to implement the appropriate safeguards within the College while supporting staff and pupils to identify and manage risks independently and with confidence.
 We believe this can be achieved through a combination of security measures, training, guidance and implementation of our policies.
-In furtherance of our duty to safeguard pupils we will do all that we can to make our pupils and staff stay esafe and to satisfy our wider duty of care.
-E-safety is part of the College induction and

-- through PSE and RSE (Personal, Social Education and Relationships and Sexuality Education) and college assembly sessions, pupils are informed about the importance of staying safe online.
-In addition to this, the College accesses the Welsh Government HWB E-Safety Zone and Keeping Safe Online area resources and these are advertised to pupils through the College's PSE and RSE sessions. - 1.5 The College has also appointed a number of student leaders who look to promote E-Safety for fellow students by following E-Safety Campaigns and within college assemblies. - 1.6 The College also actively promotes Safer Internet Day and the student safeguarding and wellbeing website advertises support to learners on online safety and harmful online content, the Report Harmful Content and Childline's Report and Remove Tool.
+In furtherance of our duty to safeguard pupils and we will do all that we can to make our pupils and staff stay e-safe and to satisfy our wider duty of care.
+E-safety is part of the College induction and through PSE and RSE (Personal, Social Education and Relationships and Sexuality Education) and College assembly sessions pupils are informed about the importance of staying safe online. - 1.5 The college also actively promotes Safer Internet Day advertises support to learners on online safety and harmful online content including the Professionals Online safety Helpline (POSH), the Report Harmful Content national reporting centre and Childline's Report and Remove Tool.